 What challenges will the wider accountancy profession face over the coming year?

-How will the business environment change in 2015, and what impact on the mix services clients will require?
+How will the business environment change in 2015 and what impact on the mix of services clients will require?

 BDO has announced two key international appointments as the firm continues to expand in its private client business across the BDO global network